CIO Treasury Services Technology

 BNY Mellon Treasury Services

-Mr. Sharma is a member of AFP and participates and is a regular speaker at CIO Conferences.
+Mr. Sharma is a member of AFP and is a regular speaker at CIO conferences.
 He has spoken on technology trends impacting the market place.
 He is a member of BNY Mellon Impact Committee.